Whether you hate or love personal branding, it’s here to stay.

-To build a personal brand, you must find a way to share your experiences and learnings with a wider audience.
+To build a personal brand, you must share your experiences and learnings with a wider audience.

 (I wrote an amazing book about doing this through Twitter)

-There are a ton of ways to do that and in many ways, it doesn’t really matter what option you choose—as long as it’s the right one *for you*.
+There are many ways to do this and it doesn’t matter what option you choose—as long as it’s the right one *for you*.

-If you struggle with producing long-form content, there’s Twitter.
+- If you struggle with producing long-form content, there’s always Twitter.

 There’s a mode of self-expression for everyone.
-You can dabble in all of them, but to maximize your chance of success, it’s best to focus on one or two of these.
+You can do them all, but to maximize your chance of success, it’s best to focus on one or two.